Adur Leisure Centres poised for lifeline deal to reopen

 Adur District Council's Executive Member for the Environment, Cllr Emma Evans, said:

 “I'm delighted we have got this deal over the line.
 South Downs Leisure has an excellent record of delivering first class sports and leisure services and I am sure we in Adur will benefit from its expertise.

 “This deal means that as soon as the government decides it is safe to do so we will be able to reopen these facilities which, if lockdown has taught us anything, we know can play an important role in helping with our health and wellbeing.”

 The Adur leisure centres were previously run by Adur Community Leisure (ACL) which declared itself insolvent during the lockdown in July.
 The buildings, which are owned by the District Council but were run by ACL, were immediately mothballed.

 In a report to the District Council last year SDL was described as having an “established financial and operational track record” and “a strong reputation for working with local communities to support health and well-being as well as exemplary work to support people in vulnerable groups.”

 Chief Executive of SDL, Duncan Anderson, said:

-The proposed deal between Adur District Council and SDL would be for five years and the council would provide funds of more than £700,000 for that period.
+The proposed deal between Adur District Council and SDL is for five years and the council will provide funds of more than £700,000 for that period.
 It has already spent £300,000 on maintaining the buildings and equipment and preparing for the future since the demise of ACL.

 Need assistance?
 Get in touch: